 If the wire cannot be inserted by this method, insert the wire to the back while pressing the release button (1) using a flathead screwdriver with a tip width of 2.0 to 2.5mm.
-Once the wire is inserted to the back, remove the screwdriver.

 Pull the wire or bar solderless terminal lightly to confirm that it is securely clamped.